-The participants would prepare an Individual Development Plan (IDP), which becomes his/her course of study.
-The course of study would translate into at least 36 semester credits.
-Completion of the program would be by submission of an approved research project and by comprehensive evaluation.
+The participants prepare an Individual Development Plan (IDP), which becomes his/her course of study.
+The course of study translates into at least 36 semester credits.
+Completion of the program is by submission of an approved research project and by the oral presentation of a portfolio which includes a written synthesis paper.

-DOCTORAL RESIDENCY REQUIREMENTS
+SPECIALIST AND DOCTORAL PROGRAM RESIDENCY REQUIREMENTS

-Doctoral Program Residency Requirements.
-By the end of the fourth semester: (1) Complete degree requirements 1, 2, and 3 above, (2) complete 16 of the minimum 32 required on-campus credits, and (3) receive regular admission status.
+Specialist and Doctoral Program Residency Requirements.
+By the end of the fourth semester: (1) Complete degree requirements 1, 2, and 3 above under Basic Degree Requirements for the MA, EdS, EdD and PhD, (2) complete 13 of the minimum 26 required credits for the EdS, or complete 16 of the minimum 32 required credits for the EdD/PhD, and (3) receive regular admission status.